Bank of America profit rises on bond trading, cost cuts

 Net profit in Bank of America's trading-focused Global Markets arm jumped 34 percent from a year earlier as revenue from dealing fixed-income securities, currencies and commodities surged 39 percent.
 Equity trading revenue fell 17 percent.

 Last week, JPMorgan reported a 48 percent increase in bond trading and Citi posted a 35 percent gain.
+Trading in stocks rose 1 percent and fell 34 percent respectively at JPMorgan and Citi.

-Like Bank of American, JMorgan, Citigroup and Wells Fargo beat third-quarter profit and revenue forecasts but their net earnings declined; JPMorgan Chase & Co's (JPM.N) by 7.6 percent, Citigroup Inc's (C.N) by 10.5 percent and Wells Fargo & Co's (WFC.N) by 3.7 percent.
+Like Bank of America, JMorgan, Citigroup and Wells Fargo beat third-quarter profit and revenue forecasts but their net earnings declined; JPMorgan Chase & Co's (JPM.N) by 7.6 percent, Citigroup Inc's (C.N) by 10.5 percent and Wells Fargo & Co's (WFC.N) by 3.7 percent.

-Shares of Bank of America rose 1.07 percent in premarket trading.
-Its stock has fallen 4.9 percent since the start of the year, compared to a 2.5 percent decline in the KBW banking index .BKX.
+Shares of Bank of America were little changed, up 0.15 percent in afternoon trading.
+Ahead of Monday, the stock had shed 4.9 percent since the start of the year, compared to a 2.5 percent decline in the KBW banking index .BKX.

+After scandal-ridden Wells Fargo & Co (WFC.N) separated its chief executive and chairman roles last week with the retirement of John Stumpf, Moynihan was asked during a conference call on Monday whether he expected renewed pressure to give up his dual role from regulators or shareholders.

+"Our lead independent director duty is as strong as anybody's in the industry," said Moynihan, who had faced down a shareholder vote last year over whether to split the roles.
+He added that he felt "comfortable" with the bank's current governance.

-Bank of America's large stock of deposits and rate-sensitive mortgage securities makes it particularly dependent on a rise in interest rates to boost profits.
+Bank of America's large stock of deposits and rate-sensitive mortgage securities make it particularly dependent on a rise in interest rates to boost profits.

 Like rivals, Bank of America got a boost from a rise in the London interbank offered rate, or Libor, a benchmark for more than $300 trillion worth of financial products worldwide.